-Aside from directing the project, Amy’s research within PROPERTY[IN]JUSTICE focuses on the limits and potential of the substantive rights to property and culture in relation to land.
-In the regional human rights systems, to what extent does ‘property’ accommodate different cultural understandings of land?
-How does the jurisprudence from regional human rights courts differ in its recognition of the multiple dimensions of land in the context of property?
-Can the rights to property and/or culture be expanded to include the relationship between people and place beyond the context of indigenous peoples?
+Aside from directing the project, Amy’s research within PROPERTY[IN]JUSTICE focuses on the limits and potential of the substantive rights to property and culture in relation to land, as well as critically assessing the role of international law more generally in landscape governance.
+At a more granular level, to what extent does ‘property’ accommodate different cultural understandings of land?
+Can the rights to culture and/or property be expanded to include the relationship between people and place beyond the context of indigenous peoples?
 Amy’s research also examines the implementation of progressive judgements interpreting property in broad, collective terms, to ascertain the impact of international law on the ground.

 Within PROPERTY[IN]JUSTICE, Amanda is tracing the conceptual origins of land as property in international law, from its emergence in the common law to its crystallization during the post-1945 period in the UN and regional human rights treaties and their protocols (the European Convention on Human Rights, American Convention on Human Rights and its protocols and the African Charter on Human and Peoples Rights) as well as early bilateral investment treaties.